 - Species: R. quaesita

 Ribbon Eel Distribution, Habitat, and Ecology

 Also, this truly interesting creature generally prefers to inhabit shallower regions of the ocean.
 This most commonly consists of regions of coral reefs and lagoons.
-The animal is rarely seen further out into the ocean.
+The outstanding work of Nature is rarely seen further out into the ocean.

 This amazing ocean creature predominantly feeds as an ambush predator, much like many related species.
+In this, it’s perfectly evolved and adapted.
 From its concealment, it swiftly pounces upon its prey which usually mainly consists of either shrimp or small fish.